john-azzaro/Study-Mongoose/README.md

     })
 ```

-### Second, create the properties for your schema:
+### Second, specify the properties your document has:
-When you create your schema, you are going to need to have specific attributes for each an every book schema that is created.
-In the case of this simple example, we want to have a name, author, isPublished, etc.
+When you create your schema, you are going to need to have specific attributes that document has.
+Thus, for each an every book schema that is created you need to have properties sucha as a name, author, isPublished, etc.

-Note that when creating schemas, you can use only the following data types: String, Number, Date, Boolean, Array, Buffer (used for string binary data), and ObjectID (used for assigning unique identifiers).
+Also note that when creating schemas, you can use only the following data types: *String, Number, Date, Boolean, Array, Buffer (used for string binary data), and ObjectID (used for assigning unique identifiers)*.
  ```JavaScript
     const bookSchema = new mongoose.Schema({
         name: String,